yejin-son/test-analytics-isss609/README.md

 # test-analytics-isss609
-ISSS609 Text Analytics Team Project
+ISSS609 Text Analytics Team Project (Term 3 2020) @Singapore Management University

 This is a project folder for "Sentiment & Topic Analysis in Aviation Industry During Covid-19".